 What are The Channel Islands?

-Let’s start by explaining a little that The Channel Islands are a group of islands located in the English channel, off the French Coast of Normandy, made up of two Bailiwicks: the Bailiwick of Jersey, with the island of Jersey (the biggest one of all the islands ), and the Bailiwick of Guernsey, with the islands of Guernsey, Alderney, Sark, Herm, Jethou and Brecqhou.
+Let’s start by explaining a little that The Channel Islands are made up of two Bailiwicks: the Bailiwick of Jersey, with the island of Jersey (the biggest one of all the islands ), and the Bailiwick of Guernsey, with the islands of Guernsey, Alderney, Sark, Herm, Jethou and Brecqhou.

 Both Bailiwicks also have a group of uninhabited islands.
 Jersey has The Minquiers, Ecréhous, Les Dirouilles, and Les Pierres de Lecq (the Paternosters).
 Guernsey has Burhou, Casquets, Ortac, Renonquet, Caquorobert, Crevichon, Grande Amfroque, Les Houmets, and Lihou.